Frequently Asked Questions

 HCA Competency Assessment

-In an effort to provide additional support to Registry applicants living in rural and remote locations in BC, applicants may also be eligible for a Rural Travel Allowance to help cover the costs associated with travel and accommodation to complete the competency assessments.
+In an effort to provide additional support to Registry applicants living in rural and remote locations in BC, applicants may also be eligible for a Rural Travel Allowance to help off set the costs associated with travel and accommodation to complete the competency assessments.

-The rural travel allowance is a one-time payment to applicants whose primary residence is located at least 300km (or requires to take a BC ferry) from the Simulation Lab Assessment (SLA) site.
+The rural travel allowance is a one-time payment to applicants whose primary residence is located at least 300km (or requires taking a BC ferry) from the Simulation Lab Assessment (SLA) site.
 The amount that you are eligible for is proportionate to the distance.

 Remedial Education